Yuanming-Song/gmx2charmm/README.md

 # GROMACS to CHARMM Force Field Converter

-This repository contains scripts for converting GROMACS force field parameters to CHARMM format.
+This repository contains scripts for converting GROMACS force field parameters to CHARMM format and tools for structure validation.

 ## Citation